wilsonjohnson/cs-499-capstone-final/README.md

 # Self Reflection

 Hello, my name is Wilson Johnson.
-I graduated from southern New Hampshire with a computer science degree on November 1st, 2018.
+I graduated from Southern New Hampshire University with a BS in Computer Science on November 1st, 2018.

 Throughout my studies I studied various aspects of programming and the skills associated with it, such as integrating databases, web applications, Linux kernels, and many other various in-depth coding standards and techniques.